steadman1/my-written-portfolio/README.md

    <img src="/Ponder Design Showcase/Dont_Let_Dreams_Fleet.png" width="128"/>
 </p>

 This design project was super refreshing as it helped me stay creative and productive during a break I took from programming the [Ponder app](#-ponder-lucid-dream-journal).
 Each of the posters, designed in Photoshop, came out looking fantastic—each with a bit of humor as they attempt to parody popular 70's - 80's ads.
 My favorite was by far the "With Ponder, any dream can take flight." poster.
-From its colors, to its typography, and with its graphics, the poster takes on the exact vintage feel that I aimed to achieve.
-These posters also double as ads themselves too, so the whole creation process was a win-win—a fun creative outlet combined with a source of publicity for Ponder when its full release drops.
+From its colors to its typography, and with its graphics, the poster takes on the exact vintage feel that I aimed to achieve.
+These posters also double as ads too, so the whole creation process was a win-win—a fun creative outlet combined with a source of publicity for Ponder when its full release drops.
 Tools I used to create it were, of course, a pencil and paper, Adobe Illustrator, and Adobe Photoshop!

 #### Dream Tapes
 <p align="center">